tanjieling0/tp/docs/UserGuide.md

 # Future Implementations

 ## Truncate text in GUI
-Current implementation of NetConnect GUI is able to accommodate input of approximately 120 characters in fullscreen.
+Current implementation of NetConnect GUI is able to accommodate input of approximately 120 characters for the profile fields (name, tags, etc.) in fullscreen mode.
 Additional text are represented by ellipsis.
 Future implementations will include a feature to truncate text responsively according to the screen size in the GUI to prevent overflow.

 --------------------------------------------------------------------------------------------------------------------